Murder of James Zappalorti: Verdict

 Pursuant to the plea agreement, Taylor received a prison sentence of 23 years to life while Sarlo was sentenced to 18 years to life.
 On May 30, 1997, Sarlo killed himself at the maximum-security Wende Correctional Facility outside Buffalo.
 Taylor was also incarcerated at a maximum-security institution, and was denied parole in 2012, 2014, 2016, 2018, and 2020.

 Aftermath

-The 1990 killing of James Zappalorti was recognized as the first anti-gay hate crime in New York City since police began categorizing such crimes in 1980.
+The 1990 murder of James Zappalorti was recognized as the first anti-gay hate crime in New York City since police began categorizing such crimes in 1980.
 One of Zappalorti's nephews was hospitalized for his own gay-bashing in 1993 at age 22, in nearby Rossville, Staten Island.
 The murder and subsequent attacks led to increased efforts to pass a statewide hate crime law, which was supported by Mayor David Dinkins and John Cardinal O'Connor and ultimately enacted in 2000.
 On May 29, 2015, a street in Charleston, Staten Island, was renamed in honor of Zappalorti.